edsl/endefensadelsl.org/_revision/2011-12-20-telekommunist_manifesto.markdown

 aquellos que la soportan superan en riqueza a aquellos que la oponen.
 Este no es el caso.

-The private ownership of ideas over the last two centuries has not managed to eradicate the memory of a common culture, or the recognition that knowledge flourishes when ideas, words, sounds and images are free for everyone to use.
-Ever since the birth of the proprietary author, different individuals and groups have challenged the intellectual property regime and the ‘right’ it gave to some private individuals to ‘own’ creative works while preventing others from using and re-interpreting them.

 La propiedad privada de las ideas durante los últimos dos siglos no ha logrado erradicar la memoria de una cultura común o el reconocimiento de que el conocimiento florece cuando las ideas, palabras, sonidos e imágenes son libres